xpqz/transporter-demo/README.md

 # transporter-demo
-Configs and various pipelines and example transforms for demoing the Cloudant adapter for Compose Transporter.
+Configs and various pipelines and example transforms for demoing the Cloudant adaptor for Compose Transporter.
 To install the transporter system from scratch, including Stefan's experimental Cloudant adaptor, please follow the following steps (OSX):

 - Install Go 1.5.X, 64bit, e.g: